Zimmer's conjecture: Subexponential growth, measure rigidity, and strong property (T): Introduction

 \subsection{Acknowledgements}

 We thank Yves Benoist, Alex Eskin, Federico Rodriguez Hertz, Mikael de la Salle, Amie Wilkinson, Dave Witte Morris, and Bob Zimmer for useful conversations.
-Particular thanks are due to Dave Witte Morris for suggesting the proof of Lemma \ref{lem:dave} and to Bob Zimmer for his enthusiasm and encouragement.
+We thank the referees, Homin Lee and Federico Vigolo for many useful comments on earlier versions of this paper.
+Particular thanks are due to an anonymous referee for suggesting the proof of Proposition \ref{prop:LieFacts2}, to Dave Witte Morris for suggesting the proof of Lemma \ref{lem:dave} and to Bob Zimmer for his enthusiasm and encouragement.